ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt4-travisci.md

 You can click the build button to view the build status in Travis-CI in detail.
 You can view why the build failed in detail if the build failed and hence make the necessary corrections in the source code.

-If the build fails, the new contents are not pushed to the master branch and hence your website won't be updated by failed content caused by error in the source code.
+If the build fails, the new contents are not pushed to the master branch and hence your website won't be updated by failed content caused by an error in the source code.
 This enables your website to run without errors at all times.

-Hence, after successful configuration, every time you update your source code and push to the source branch, automatic testing occurs and the website's html files are pushed to the master branch.
+Hence, after a successful configuration, every time you update your source code and push to the source branch, automatic testing occurs and the website's HTML files are pushed to the master branch.

 Learn to integrate Disqus comments in your website in the [part 5](https://shahayush.com/2020/05/web-pelican-pt5-disqus) of the article.

-If you have any confusion in any article, feel free to comment your queries.
+If you have any confusion in any article, feel free to comment on your queries.
 I will be more than happy to help.
 I am also open to suggestions and feedbacks.

->Also, you can use my github repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
-I have followed the exact same steps mentioned in this series to create my blog website that you are seeing right now.
+>Also, you can use my GitHub repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
+I have followed the same steps mentioned in this series to create my blog website that you are seeing right now.

 If you want to visit any specific parts of the article, you can do so from the links below.